 Please join the Education Studies Initiative for a public lecture featuring David Fowler of the University of Cambridge.

-David Fowler teaches Modern History and Politics at the University of Cambridge where he is a Life Member of Clare Hall Cambridge.
-He also holds a lectureship in modern history at Cardiff University and is currently a visiting scholar at Amherst College, where he is preparing the first scholarly biography of the transnational sixties student radical, Marshall Bloom.
+David Fowler teaches modern history and politics at the University of Cambridge, where he is a Life Member of Clare Hall Cambridge.
+He also holds a lectureship in modern history at Cardiff University and is currently a visiting scholar at Amherst College, where he is preparing the first scholarly biography of the transnational sixties student radical, Marshall Bloom '66.
 The book will shine a light on one of the prime movers of the sixties’ cultural revolutions in the United States, Britain and Europe.

-Fowler has published two acclaimed monographs on youth culture in twentieth century Britain: The First Teenagers: the Lifestyle of Young Wage-Earners in Interwar Britain and Youth Culture in Modern Britain, c.1920-c.1970: From Ivory Tower to Global Movement-A New History.
-His latest book, Oxford and Revolution: Student Power, “1968” and a British Cultural Revolt will be published by Oxford University Press in 2019.
+Fowler has published two acclaimed monographs on youth culture in 20th-century Britain: The First Teenagers: the Lifestyle of Young Wage-Earners in Interwar Britain and Youth Culture in Modern Britain, c.1920-c.1970: From Ivory Tower to Global Movement--A New History.
+His latest book, Oxford and Revolution: Student Power, “1968” and a British Cultural Revolt, will be published by Oxford University Press in 2019.

 The Japanese Language Program will be hosting a Japanese Language Table on Tuesday and Thursday evenings all semester.
 Please join Hikari Yoshida '19, a student from Doshisha University, and practice your Japanese!
 Everyone is welcome to join the Japanese Language Table for all or part of the time we are there.